simeononsecurity/simeononsecurity.ch/content/articles/safeguarding-controlled-unclassified-information/index.en.md

 Since its inception, the CUI program has undergone several updates and refinements to address emerging threats and technological advancements.
 It continues to evolve to meet the changing landscape of information security and ensure the protection of sensitive but unclassified information.

 As technology advances and the volume of information grows, the challenges associated with protecting CUI become more complex.
 Organizations must stay vigilant and adapt their security measures to mitigate risks effectively.
-This includes leveraging advanced technologies such as artificial intelligence and machine learning to detect and respond to potential threats in real-time.
+This includes using advanced technologies such as artificial intelligence and machine learning to detect and respond to potential threats in real-time.

-Furthermore, collaboration and information sharing between government agencies, industry partners, and international counterparts play a crucial role in enhancing the protection of CUI.
+Also, collaboration and information sharing between government agencies, industry partners, and international counterparts play a crucial role in enhancing the protection of CUI.
 By sharing best practices, lessons learned, and threat intelligence, organizations can collectively strengthen their defenses and mitigate the risks associated with sensitive but unclassified information.

 ## Different Categories of Controlled Unclassified Information